source-data/the-turron-experiment/report.md

 ### Influence of fasting

-We hypothesized that the time since the last meal might have a positive effect on the scoring of turron, i.e. that people who are more hungry might score the turron higher.
+We hypothesized that the time since the last meal might have a positive effect on the scoring of turron, i.e., that people who are more hungry might score the turron higher.
 Our result show in fact the opposite trend for all parameters, reaching significance for visual and nearly for flavour when analyzing both turrones together.
 When splitting both turrones, the trend appears to be stronger for turron A.

 ![](results/influence_of_fasting.png)
 ![](results/influence_of_fasting_by_turron.png)